 Developing mental toughness helps you avoid things like chasing losses or playing overly conservatively due to fear.
 By improving your mental game, you can make better decisions, stay focused on your long-term goals, and enjoy playing more, even when poker variance isn’t on your side.

-Building mental toughness starts with mastering your thoughts, and there are several cognitive exercises you can use.
+Building mental toughness in poker starts with mastering your thoughts.
+These poker cognitive exercises challenge unhelpful beliefs and help you maintain focus, especially during difficult situations.
 These exercises challenge unhelpful beliefs and help you maintain focus even when things are going poorly.

 Cognitive restructuring identifies and reframes negative thoughts that can sabotage your performance.
 For example, thoughts like “I always get sucked out on” or “I’m never going to win” can lead to feelings of frustration and self-doubt.